ashishsamarth/Python/Basics/What-are-python-datatypes.md

 a=5

 The variable a holds integer value five and we did not define its type.
-Python interpreter will automatically interpret Variables a as an integer type.
+Python interpreter will automatically interpret Variables 'a' as an integer type.

 Python enables us to check the type of the variable used in the program.
 Python provides us the type() function, which returns the type of the variable passed.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 e.g.